ewakobrzynska/MachineLearning/README.md

 :white_check_mark: 3.0 Modify the HCM code to work for three groups

-:x: 3.5 wymaganie 2 Plot the density clusters
+:white_check_mark: 3.5 Plot the density clusters

 :x: 4.0 wymaganie 3 Build a dendrogram using dendrograms_history and pydot (done)